Too Good to Be True?

 For the first couple of years, nothing’s going to grow on your roof, just because of the manufacturing process.
 It has oils and things like that that are going to leech off the roof.
 Let’s get a couple of winters and summers into that roof, and the dirt starts to stick to it.
 Now you start to grow the moss.

 Here’s another thing about the anti-algae shingle: it doesn’t stop them all.
-They are two specific algae they don’t stop.
+There are two specific types of algae they don’t stop.
 Guess where they grow most?
 Right here in the Pacific Northwest.
 So even though it stops most of the algae, there about 2% of the algae that it won’t touch, and it unfortunately grows out here.

 We live in a really green state.
 We get a lot of rain and sun, and moss just loves it out here.
 So you’re going to have to maintain your roof.
 You’re still going to need to call Roof Life of Oregon, have us come out, look at the roof, and prescribe the right way to take care of that moss.